cschladetsch/RustP2PChat/Readme.md

 - **Real-time Bidirectional Messaging**: Instant message delivery with concurrent send/receive
 - **Zero Configuration**: Start chatting with just a port number or peer address
 - **Cross-platform Support**: Works on Linux, macOS, and Windows
+- **End-to-End Encryption**: All messages are encrypted using military-grade encryption

 ### Technical Features
 - **Async/Await Excellence**: Built on Tokio for high-performance async I/O